sezero/tyrquake/readme.txt

 ---------
 All you should need to do to get a regular build for your system is type 'make'.
 This should build all five executable targets and place them in a ./bin subdirectory.

 Windows builds can be done using MinGW64 and Msys2 on a Windows host, or by cross compiling with a suitable MinGW cross compiler.
+The build also relies on groff to process the documentation and imagemagick to generate the icons.
 As long as your cross compiler is in your path somewhere, "make TARGET_OS=WIN32" (or WIN64) should be all you need.
 Parallel builds work well too, e.g. "make -j8"

 If you're in a hurry and only want to build one target, you can type 'make bin/<target>' - where <target> is the name of the executable you want to